A simple example of "non-minimal" Pre-Big Bang scenario: A non-vacuum string phase: background and perturbation equations

 The explicit equations governing the dynamics of the string phase are now obtained by varying the gravi-dilaton part of the action (\ref{23}) with respect $N, \b, \ga, \phi$, and by adding the associated contribution of the fluid sources.
 After the variation we set $N=1$ (cosmic time gauge), and we look, as in the minimal model, for background solutions with constant curvature and with a dilaton which is linearly evolving with respect to the cosmic time coordinate.
 Namely, we impose $\dot a /a= \bp=$ const, $\dot b/b= \gp=$ const, $\fp=$ const, where the dot denotes cosmic time derivative.
 The explicit form of the resulting equations, including the fluid source contribution parametrised as in Eqs. (\ref{24d}), (\ref{25}), is reported in Appendix \ref{secA}.
 It can be easily checked that the sources, to be consistent with the given type of background solutions, must satisfy the conditions \beq \ls^{D-1} e^\phi \rho\equiv C = {\rm const}, ~~~~~~~~~~~~~ \la_s^{D-2} \eta_V \,e^\phi \equiv H_V = {\rm cost}. \eeq (see Eqs. (\ref{a1})--(\ref{a4})).
+It should be stressed, also, that the introduced high-energy fluid sources, in order to be relevant for the kinematics of the string-phase background and for the corresponding perturbation equations, are assumed to provide contributions of the same order as the higher-curvature $\ap$ corrections.
+Hence the constant parameter $C$, as well as as the viscosity parameter $H_V$, quite independently of their possible microphysical origin and of the considered order of the $\ap$ expansion, are expected to have a typical order of magnitude controlled by the string scale, and will be treated as phenomenological parameters of the high-energy stringy regime.

 The equations reported in Appendix \ref{secA} are a system of four algebraic equations for the unknown constants $\bp,\gp,\fp,C,H_V, w_1,w_2,w_3$, and we shall look for non trivial solutions for appropriate fluid models.
 In the absence of sources only three of the above equations are independent and, in the particular limit of an isotropic geometry, $\bp=\gp$, one can recover the known solutions of the minimal model presented in \cite{20}.
 In that case, however, we cannot satisfy the conditions required to produce a GW spectrum compatible with the PTA signal.